 The textile should be clean and dry before you treat it.
 No residues of the cleaning agent should stick to the fibers.
 Clean like you always do.

 Treatment with Nanotol Textile Protector is very easy.
-Spray the liquid on the surface until every fiber of the fabric to be treated has soaked up the sealant and is wet.
-Too much is only when puddles form.
-Too little if there are lighter areas that are not soaked.
+Spray the liquid on the surface until every fiber of the fabric has soaked up the coating and is wet.
+Don´t spray too much to avoid puddles.
+If some lighter areas have not been soaked, you haven´t sprayed enough.

 Since we do not work with propellants or other harmful ingredients, the treatment does not have to take place outside, nor will you smell the treatment.
 Moisten the clean textile thoroughly and let it dry.
-So easy.
+It´s so easy.

-After sealing, you can rinse treated surfaces under water.
+After coating, you can rinse treated surfaces under water.
 Use a brush or cloth to loosen the dirt.
-You can e.g. simply clean under the water pipe.
+For example, you can simply clean a show under the water pipe.

 Waterproof or water repellent

 Nanotol is an easy-to-clean coating.
 Treatment with Nanotol Textile Protector does not make a textile waterproof.
-Since the sealing encloses the individual fibers but does not seal the surface like plastic, water can still penetrate at higher pressure.
+Since the coating enwraps the individual fibers but does not seal the surface like plastic, water can still penetrate at higher pressure.
 The fibers do not get wet and the textile does not get dirty, but the water still comes through the gaps.

-For example, if you accidentally step into a puddle, stay dry.
+For example, if you accidentally step into a puddle, you will stay dry.
 If you stay there longer, your socks will still get wet over time.